PandasThumb/pandasthumb.github.io/_posts/2018/2018-06-18-photography-contest-x.md

 Photographs may be enhanced but may not be montages.
 High dynamic range photographs are, however, accepted.
-Submit a maximum of 3 photographs (or 5 photographs per family) between 12:00 MDT, July 5, and 12:00 MDT, July 17, to thousandwords@pandasthumb.org.
+Submit a maximum of 3 photographs (or 5 photographs per family) between 12:00 MDT, June 18, through 12:00 MDT, July 2. to thousandwords@pandasthumb.org.
 MDT = UTC(GMT) – 6 h.

 Submit the photographs as attachments to an e-mail (not embedded in the body of the e-mail).
 The subject line to the e-mail must have the form YourLastName_PhotographyContest.
 The filenames for the photographs must have the form YourLastName.Descriptor as, for example, Young.Oxytropis_sericea or Young.Table_Mountain, as appropriate.